 “I existed.
 I suppose that’s not nothing.”

 “Protest.
 Fight.
 Cause trouble.
-Espionage, sabotage,” Roman said, ticking off the possibilities on his fingers.
+Espionage and sabotage,” Roman said, ticking off the possibilities on his fingers.
+“It doesn’t matter, Dinara.
+They hate her for who she is and they’ll bend their facts to fit around that.”
 He fixed Maebhe with a stern look.
 “But then, she’s not just one girl.
 You didn’t come to Gallontea alone, did you, Maebhe?”

 Maebhe’s eyes widened.
 She looked from Roman to Dinara, and all at once, started crying.

 Roman looked horrified.
 He knelt at Maebhe’s other side.
-“Come, now, Ms. Cairn.
-It’ll be alright.
+“Come now, Ms. Cairn.
 I’ll help you, if I can, but I need to know what happened.”

 Maebhe nodded, wiping her eyes.
-“It’s just Maebhe,” she says.
+“Sorry, sorry.
+Call me Maebhe,” she said.

 “Maebhe,” Roman corrected, “Who was here in Gallontea with you?”

-Maebhe took a steadying breath, and then she told them about Kieran and Íde, about her escape and their capture, about how she’d spent the days since flitting from place to place, running from the police and trying to figure out a way onto the Island without getting caught.
+Maebhe took a steadying breath, and then she told them about Kieran and Íde, about her escape and their capture, about how she’d spent the days since flitting from place to place, running from the police and trying to find a way onto the Island that wouldn’t get her caught and killed.

 “You have?”
 Dinara asked.
 His quiet anger scared her.
 It was a raised gun, a finger flirting with the trigger.
 It was the warning rumble before a storm, and Unity was a metal boat in the middle of a lake; knowing she stood on the shore didn’t make Dinara feel any safer.

-Roman didn’t answer.
-Instead, he stood and paced the length of the trailer, its cramped space too small to hold the tension radiating off him.
-The others felt it weighing them down, pressing against them on all sides.
-The air felt stiflingly heavy.
+Roman paced the length of the trailer, the room too small to hold the magnitude of him.
+He was a being far too large for a space like this, and the air in here felt stiflingly heavy.
 “How long ago were your friends arrested?”

 “A couple of days.”